Grandad (Only Fools and Horses)

-Edward Kitchener "Ted" Trotter, better known simply as Grandad (9 July 1905 – c.
-February 1985), is a fictional character who was one of the original leads of the BBC sitcom Only Fools and Horses.
+Edward Kitchener "Ted" Trotter, better known as Grandad, (1905–1985) is a fictional character who was one of the original leads of the BBC sitcom Only Fools and Horses.
 He appeared in the show's first three series, played by Lennard Pearce.
 The character is grandfather to Del Boy and Rodney Trotter.
 Pearce's death in December 1984 was written into the series with the death of Grandad.
 His place was taken by Uncle Albert (Buster Merryfield).

 The character was portrayed by Phil Daniels in the prequel series Rock & Chips.

 Backstory

-Born in Peckham Rye, London, in 1905, Grandad stated that his earliest memories were of watching the soldiers marching off to World War I and witnessing their return after the Armistice in 1918.
+Grandad was born in 1905 in Peckham, to Jack Trotter and Victoria Trotter.
+He had three brothers, George, Jack, and Albert.
+Grandad stated that his earliest memories were of watching soldiers marching off to World War I and witnessing their return after the Armistice in 1918.
 He later spoke of the horror of these experiences with his description of the wartime government policy ("They promised us homes fit for heroes, they gave us heroes fit for homes!").
+His brother George served and was at the Battle of Passchendaele.
+After leaving school, Grandad got a job as a decorator working for the council but was sacked after just two days for wallpapering over a serving hatch.
+Around this time, he married his wife Violet, and they had a son, Reg in 1924 (who was born in Bermondsey).

-Grandad got a job as a decorator working for the council but was sacked after just two days for wallpapering over a serving hatch.
-He then began working as a lamplighter for the London Gas Light and Coke Company, and trained as a chef at the Ear, Nose and Throat Hospital.
-He also worked as a security officer at a warehouse in Kilburn, which he was sacked from after a janitor stole over three hundred briefcases from under his nose.
-By the 1930s, he was unemployed and living with his parents and his brothers, George, Albert, and Jack, in Peabody Buildings, Peckham Rye.
-In 1936, he and his friend Nobby Clarke ran away to Tangier to join the French Foreign Legion; however, they were unsuccessful and ended up becoming gun runners during the Spanish Civil War.
+He then began working as a lamplighter for the London Gas Light and Coke Company, but according to Del, as electricity had already been discovered, this job did not last long.
+He also trained as a chef at the Ear, Nose and Throat Hospital.
+He also worked as a security officer at a warehouse in Kilburn, which he was sacked from after a janitor stole over 300 briefcases from under his nose.
+As such, he was unemployed and impoverished.
+Fed up with this, he and his friend Nobby Clarke ran away to Tangier to join the French Foreign Legion; however, they were unsuccessful and became gun runners during the Spanish Civil War.
 They were caught by the authorities.
 Nobby was tortured but Grandad chose to confess everything under interrogation.
 Both were deported from Spain and all her territories and dominions.
-Grandad returned to Peckham and joined the dole queues, marrying his wife Violet sometime before the war, and fathering a son, Reg.
+Grandad returned to Peckham and joined the dole queues.
+During the Trotter's holiday to Spain in 1982, he was arrested and believed it was related to this, but it turned out he had been caught jaywalking.